 This graphic also mentions the ever-present “hashing” to confirm the integrity of the data in each shard.
 If the hashes don’t match, the shard is invalid as a 1 or 0 must have gotten out of place.
 More than just confirming data integrity, hashes are used to separate user data on shared architecture.
-Hypothetically, Ford and GM proprietary design sketches could be on the same FAANG server at the same time yet not have communication because each data repository is unlocked by a different key.
+Hypothetically, Ford and GM proprietary design sketches could be on the same FAANG server at the same time, yet behave as functionally separate each data repositories as they are unlocked by different keys.

-To further show the vast differences between at home IT configurations and enterprise demands, there are entire careers made out of nothing but:
+To further illustrate the vast differences between at home IT configurations and enterprise demands, there are entire careers made out of nothing but: